On Air Now

 1. Firstly, you’ve got to nail the look

 You may think being a classical musician is all tailcoats and bow-ties.
 Think again.
 Some of the biggest names in the violin world are breaking tradition and going for the more laid-back-look.
-Copy the likes of Nigel Kennedy, David Garret and Nemanja Radulovic by having extremely flamboyant hair or adding a vintage scarf to your classic t-shirt and jeans ensemble and you’re all set.
+Copy the likes of Nigel Kennedy, David Garrett and Nemanja Radulovic by having extremely flamboyant hair or adding a vintage scarf to your classic t-shirt and jeans ensemble and you’re all set.

 2. Choose your weapon